aggarwalyash/Posist-Assignment/README.md

 # Posist-Test
-A repository for test conducted by Posist Technologies.
+A repository for assignment given by Posist Technologies.

 1.) myPackage consists of the source files.